NonthonKader/Yields-Curve-Interpolation-and-KRD/README.md

 # Yield Curve Interpolation Techniques and Key Rate Duration Analysis

+This study has been realized in the context of my advanced fixed income class, with Professor Thibault Lair, Quantitative Researcher at Robeco.

 This work draws on the Harvard Business School case study “Deutsche Bank: Finding Relative-Value Trades,” which examines the strategic and analytical operations of Deutsche Bank’s Fixed Income Research Group, led by Jamil Baz in August 2003.

 The Fixed Income Research Group holds a pivotal role at Deutsche Bank, uncovering opportunities in bond markets and interest rate derivatives.
 Balancing long-term macroeconomic perspectives with short-term, actionable trade ideas, the team uses a proprietary three-factor yield curve model to evaluate U.S. Treasury bonds and identify relative-value trades.
 Their aim is to detect mispriced assets that can yield profitable returns.